Sherwin William’s Fawn Brindle paint color is a perfect neutral. Since it is primarily a greige, it has strong brown and gray undertones.

 If you have a darker room, lighten Fawn Brindle up for an amazing greige!

-If you’re looking for a greige color, but want one that leans towards gray, be sure to check out this whole house color scheme featuring Agreeable Gray.
+If you’re looking for a greige color, but aren’t set on Fawn Brindle, check out this list of the best greige paint colors.
 Agreeable Gray has been among Sherwin William’s most popular colors for years and is great in almost every home.